Sarapedia/pslab/DrawRecord/Readme.md

 ## We are here because...

-We [Dr. Daniel Wessolek](https://www.danielwessolek.com/pro/about/) and [Sara Reichert](https://www.nue.tu-berlin.de/menue/mitarbeiterinnen/) had a walk!
+We [Sara Reichert](https://www.nue.tu-berlin.de/menue/mitarbeiterinnen/) and [Dr. Daniel Wessolek](https://www.danielwessolek.com/pro/about/) had a walk!

 Have a look:
 + Open Source Hardware [Open!Next](https://opennext.eu/)
 + Our Inspiration [Orbita](https://shop.playtronica.com/pages/new-device-orbita)

-## The relationship of Sound and its Medium has a long histoy
+## The relationship of sound and its medium has a long history
 <img align="center" width="100%" src="Images/phono.png">
 [Source](http://www.medienkunstnetz.de/werke/phonograph/bilder/1/)